 From Couch to Mat

-The research is evident- trauma impacts our bodies - how we nurture the body, how we hold ourselves, how we protect our bodies, how we move through the world.
+The research is evident- trauma impacts our bodies - how we nurture our body, how we hold ourselves, how we protect ourselves, how we move through the world.

 Dissociation and disidentification from the body is often a trauma response.
 It can result in faulting the body, misunderstanding what and why the body is, and sadly, not knowing how to befriend the physical body without judgment, fear, frustration, and condemnation.